exploration & production in

 As the leading international oil company in the Asia-Pacific region, Chevron provides energy for millions of people, creates local economic opportunity and contributes to the energy security of the region’s nations.

-Today, we’re the top oil and natural gas producer in Thailand, the largest oil producer in Indonesia and the biggest natural gas producer in Bangladesh.
-We are the leading natural gas resource holder in Australia, where we’re developing two mega gas projects.
-And our operations in Indonesia and the Philippines make Chevron one of the world’s largest producers of geothermal energy.
-Exploration and production operations in China, Myanmar and New Zealand round out our Asia-Pacific portfolio.
+Today, we’re the top oil and natural gas producer in Thailand and a leading oil producer in Indonesia.
+We are the top natural gas resource holder in Australia, where we have two mega gas projects.
+Exploration and production operations in China and Myanmar round out our Asia-Pacific portfolio.

 building for the future